“If you are always trying to be normal, you will never know how amazing you can be.”

 A student in Ancient History, Roman Architecture, World Religions and the Arts.
 I’m an animal lover.
 I’m sickened by animals abused and killed testing dog food or facial cream.
 I’m concerned about extinction, global poverty and the planet.
 Above all Education, children are our future.

-Pull up a chair and relax, you will find post on many subjects.
+Pull up a chair and relax, you will find posts on many subjects.
 I hope to see you again soon.
 Hearing your feedback is important to me.
 Leave me comment and let’s talk.